mnoble23/intelligent-rostering-system/README.md

 **Planned Improvements:**
 - Role based access control
+- Small improvements needed to make things like submitting availability less tedious
+- Subheadings for each page to separate things like roster generation and deletion from things like viewing 'My Profile' and 'My Roster' pages

 ## Potential Future Upgrades
 - Allow for specific business operation times to be picked